radupotop/hackathon-ps/README.md

   redo if the image has been filled poorly, e.g. has too much red.
 - Don't go past 9 colour levels for quantitization.
 - Apply additional filters if necessary.

+## Potrace

+    potrace felixstowe.bmp -b geojson

+From the SeedPoint determine the origin of the map (x0, y0 coordinates).